HL7/US-Core/input/pagecontent/medication-list.md

   - [MedicationRequest]\: An order or request for the supply of the medication and the instructions for administration of the medication to a patient, and patient reported medications.
   - [MedicationDispense]\: Provision a medication with regards to dispensing in response to a prescription

-The following two resources are introduced here to provide background and define the relationships between the pharmacy resources. **This guide does not use them for accessing a patient's medications**:
+<span class="bg-success" markdown="1">The following two medication resources are not profiled by US Core, and systems that support US Core are permitted may use them.</span><!-- new-content -->   They are introduced here to provide background and define the relationships between the pharmacy resources. <span class="bg-success" markdown="1">**However, as documented in the section below, the US Core Guidance for accessing a patient's medications does not use them:**</span><!-- new-content -->

   - [MedicationAdministration]
   - [MedicationStatement]